wasm-ecosystem/wasm-compiler/docs/implementation_details/Multi-value.md

 #### loop results

 There is **no need to merge control flow** while terminating a loop, all we need to do is move the results outside the `loop` on the compiler stack.
-It is similiar to load params for block.
+It is similar to load params for block.

 The compiler stack changes as follows:

 ```
 1. before the `end` of loop, the compiler stack is: [loop, result1, result2]
-1. after terminated the loop, the compiler stack shoule be: [result1, result2]
+1. after terminated the loop, the compiler stack should be: [result1, result2]
 ```

 #### multi-values for if-else